Skip to main content

 Converting your document

-1. On the Project Tab, find the Significant version marked as ‘Submitted to TNA’ and click the Actions menu to the right.
+1. On the Project Tab, find the document version you wish to convert to 'made' and click the Actions menu to the right.

 2. Find and select ‘Create ‘to be made’ version’.